auscheng/pycharter/README.md

 - Accepts data contract files containing schema definitions, governance rules, ownership information, and metadata
 - Decomposes the contract into distinct components: `schema`, `governance_rules`, `ownership`, and `metadata`
 - Returns a `ContractMetadata` object that separates concerns and makes each component accessible
+- Extracts and tracks versions of all components

 **Example**:
 ```python